 - Be active.
 Ask your doctor what type and level of activity is safe for you.
-Your doctor may recommend 2½ hours a week of moderate to vigorous exercise.
-One way to do this is to be active 30 minutes a day, 5 days a week.
-It's okay to be active in 10-minute blocks throughout the day.
+Your doctor may recommend 2½ hours a week of moderate exercise.
+It's fine to be active in blocks of 10 minutes or more throughout your day and week.
 If you are in a stroke rehab program, your rehab team can make an exercise program that is right for you.

 - Eat heart-healthy foods.
 These include fruits, vegetables, high-fibre foods, and foods that are low in sodium, saturated fat, trans fat, and cholesterol.
 Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best.
 These fish include salmon, mackerel, lake trout, herring, and sardines.

 - Stay at a healthy weight.
 Being overweight makes you more likely to have high blood pressure, heart problems, and diabetes.
 These conditions make a stroke more likely.

 - Limit alcohol.
 If you're a man, have no more than 3 standard drinks a day on most days and no more than 15 drinks a week.
 If you're a woman, have no more than 2 standard drinks a day on most days and no more than 10 drinks a week.